Raffinose

-Raffinose is a trisaccharide composed of galactose, glucose, and fructose.
-It can be found in beans, cabbage, brussels sprouts, broccoli, asparagus, other vegetables, and whole grains.
-Raffinose can be hydrolyzed to D-galactose and sucrose by the enzyme α-galactosidase (α-GAL), an enzyme which in the lumen of the human digestive tract is only produced by bacteria in the large intestine. α-GAL also hydrolyzes other α-galactosides such as stachyose, verbascose, and galactinol, if present.
-The enzyme does not cleave β-linked galactose, as in lactose.
+Raffinose is a trisaccharide derived from galactose, glucose, and fructose.
+Raffinose can be hydrolyzed to D-galactose and sucrose by the enzyme alpha galactosidase (α-GAL), an enzyme synthesized by bacteria found in the large intestine. α-GAL also hydrolyzes other alpha galactosides such as stachyose, verbascose, and galactinol, if present.
+In plants, raffinose plays a significant role in stress responses, particularly temperature sensitivity, seed vigour, resistance to pathogens, and desiccation.
+It can be found in beans, cabbage, Brussels sprouts, broccoli, asparagus, other vegetables, and whole grains.

 Chemical properties

-The raffinose family of oligosaccharides (RFOs) are alpha-galactosyl derivatives of sucrose, and the most common are the trisaccharide raffinose, the tetrasaccharide stachyose, and the pentasaccharide verbascose.
-RFOs are almost ubiquitous in the plant kingdom, being found in a large variety of seeds from many different families, and they rank second only to sucrose in abundance as soluble carbohydrates.
+The raffinose family of oligosaccharides (RFOs) are α-galactosyl derivatives of sucrose, the most common being the trisaccharide raffinose, the tetrasaccharide stachyose, and the pentasaccharide verbascose.
+RFOs are almost ubiquitous across the plant kingdom, being found in a large variety of seeds from many different families.
+They rank second only to sucrose in abundance as soluble carbohydrates.

 Raffinose typically crystallises as a pentahydrate white crystalline powder.
 It is odorless and has a sweet taste approximately 10% that of sucrose.

 Biochemical properties

 Energy source

 It is non-digestible in humans and other monogastric animals (pigs and poultry) who do not possess the α-GAL enzyme to break down RFOs.
 These oligosaccharides pass undigested through the stomach and small intestine.
 In the large intestine, they are fermented by bacteria that do possess the α-GAL enzyme and make short-chain fatty acids (SCFA)(acetic, propionic, butyric acids), as well as the flatulence commonly associated with eating beans and other vegetables.
-These SCFAs have been recently found to impart a number of health benefits. α-GAL is present in digestive aids such as the product Beano.
+These SCFAs have been recently claimed to impart a number of health benefits. α-GAL is present in digestive aids such as the product Beano.

+Plant Health

+Cases of abiotic stress such as temperature, drought, and salinity have shown to increase RFO levels, especially raffinose, in plants.
+The functional role raffinose plays in abiotic stress tolerance is not well known, but its presence as a positive regulator of these stresses is established.

+Galactinol synthase (GolS) is an enzyme key in the synthesis of RFOs.
+Studies which modify the expression of GolS have been done to understand the role of RFOs in stress response.
+GolS has been found to induce salicylic acid signalling pathways and expression of defence-related genes, showing RFOs to have a role in pathogen resistance.

+RFOs have been seen to assist in seed germination.
+They are used as a source of energy and carbon for germination, and protect the seed from desiccation during the maturation process.
+One proposed mechanism of RFOs working against desiccation details the hydroxyl groups replacing water to maintain hydrophilicity ion the cell, which stabilizes the membrane structure and macromolecules needed for cellular function.
+Another mechanism, called "vitrification", has the cell taking on a highly viscous form, like that of a plastic solid.
+This maintains cellular stability and hydrogen bonding in the cell, and prevents cellular collapse.

+In many plants, RFOs have been seen to act as an alternative to sucrose for sugar storage and transport.